robcarver17/pysystemtrade/docs/production_strategy_changes.md

 It's important that the following steps are followed, in order.

+1. Set up any new instruments and get their prices sampling
-1. Ensure you have a working backtest, with a production configuration .yaml file
+2. Ensure you have a working backtest, with a production configuration .yaml file
-2. Create custom classes to run the strategy
+3. Create custom classes to run the strategy
-3. Make a backup of your data
+4. Make a backup of your data
-4. Stop any processes running
+5. Stop any processes running
-5. Update private_config.yaml and private_control_config.yaml
+6. Update private_config.yaml and private_control_config.yaml
-6. Update strategy capital
+7. Update strategy capital
-7. Check the production backtest will run
+8. Check the production backtest will run
+9. Transfer positions between strategies
+10. Run any strategy backtests that will be closing or reducing in capital
+11. Ensure position and trade limits are appropriate
+12. Manually generate instrument orders
+13. Run reports
+14. Restart processes
+15. Delete replaced strategies from configuration files
+16. Clean up

 Not all the steps are described in detail in this document, see [the production documents](/docs/production.md) for details.

+##

-# Create custom classes to run the strategy
+## Create custom classes to run the strategy

-## Create a run_system to run the strategy backtest
+### Create a run_system to run the strategy backtest

 If you are using a completely vanilla 'out of the box' strategy that can be run with the default provided stages then this isn't neccessary.
 For clarity these are the default strategies: